igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ### R+Q Bits -- Using R and Q Bits for Passive Loss Measurement

-Since both square and Reflection square bits are toggled at most every N packets (except for the first transition of the R-bit as explained before), an on-path observer can count the number of packets of each marking block and, knowing the value of N, can estimate the amount of loss experienced by the connection.
-An observe can calculate different measurements depending on whether it is able to observe a single direction of the traffic or both directions.
+Since both sQuare and Reflection square bits are toggled at most every N packets (except for the first transition of the R-bit as explained before), an on-path observer can count the number of packets of each marking block and, knowing the value of N, can estimate the amount of loss experienced by the connection.
+An observer can calculate different measurements depending on whether it is able to observe a single direction of the traffic or both directions.

 Single directional observer: